 It doesn't work that way.

-You know, unelected, unaccountable bureaucrats, what to cover for you?
+You know, unelected, unaccountable bureaucrats, what, to cover for you?

-He's never going to be them if he cured cancer, gave every American five million dollars, co-opted even the new Green Deal agenda, dropped another hundred and fifty billion dollars on the tarmac of the Mullers in Iran, they'd still hate him.
+If he cured cancer, gave every American $5 million, co-opted even the new Green Deal agenda, dropped another $150 billion on the tarmacs of the Mullahs in Iran, they'd still hate him.

 Yeah, they would, Sean.

-I mean, this is a guy who who went to an Ivy League school there at the University of Pennsylvania, and he's made himself into a billionaire.
+I mean, this is a guy who went to an Ivy League school there at the University of Pennsylvania, and he's made himself into a billionaire.

 How easy would it have been for Donald Trump to be one of them?

-He not only doesn't want to be one of them, I mean he just rejects them out of hand, and they hate him for it.
+He not only doesn't want to be one of them, I mean, he just rejects them out of hand, and they hate him for it.

 They just cannot abide him.